quadro40k/quadrobot/README.md

 - ptgracer - returns racers from PTG Team roster.
 - ptgtuner - returns tuners from PTG Team roster.
 - ptgphot - returns photographers from PTG Team roster.

+## Main bot code

+Main bot code in index.js is almost completely a copy of the reference code in Discord.js guide (https://discordjs.guide).
+The only alteration to reference code is arguments parser that has been modified to accept multi-word arguments when enclosed in quotes.

+The config.json file required in the code is also unaltered version from the guide, containing only prefix definition and bot token.
+For obvious reasons this config file is not included with the source code.

+Only dependencies the main code has is discord.js npm package (if you follow the guide, you'll get it installed as one of the first steps).

+If used on its own, main code will get the bot up and able to join servers, with command handler in it but no commands to be used.
+It'll do essentially nothing.

+## Commands code

+### General Commands

+#### ping, help, reload

+Ping, help and reload commands are also unaltered versions of the commands from Discord.js guide.
+They are very well described there so if really curious, check the guide out.
+No specific dependencies for these commands.

+#### time

+Time command uses single function getLocalTime to return local time back to the message author.
+If used without argument, returns UTC time.

+Command accepts a timezone as defined in tz database (https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) as an argument and returns local time in that timezone.

+getLocalTime function is exported from gettime.js script, which in turn requires **timezone-support** npm package to convert current time into desired timezone time.
+If fed with incorrect timezone argument, throws an error and complains that input is rubbish.